amassiro/CMGsetup/GenComparison/README.md

     https://github.com/OSU-CMS/OSUT3Analysis/blob/master/AnaTools/plugins/ISRWeightProducer.cc#L71

-The electroweakinos "of interest" would be, in Pythia8, the "isLastCopy && !isFirstCopy" 1000024 and 1000022 GenParticles -- this is because Pythia8 does not boost from ISR the first copies.
+The electroweakinos "of interest" would be, in Pythia8, the "isLastCopy && !isFirstCopy" (with "statusFlags().")
+1000024 and 1000022 GenParticles -- this is because Pythia8 does not boost from ISR the first copies.
 Also a first copy could be a neutralino from a chargino's decay, and you don't want to add that momentum twice.

 With that pair-pt just evaluate both the madgraph/pythia8 and data/MC histograms, and weight your events with the product of those bin values.